 Despite the pandemic’s frustrating impact on businesses, especially startups and smaller entities, many small companies have prevailed.
 They’ve made quick pivots, adapted frequently, and made crucial decisions in order to stay afloat.

-As a result of all those 2020 shifts, three business trends have taken prominence.
+As a result of all these shifts, three business trends have taken prominence.

 1. Widespread adoption of new and different tech.

-Throughout the pandemic, technology has proven to be a lifeline connecting businesses and consumers.
-Perhaps for this reason, Guidant’s research shows that around a quarter of small businesses plan to spend this year upping their internal IT solutions or work and external tech partners to attain goals.
+Throughout the pandemic, technology was a lifeline connecting businesses and consumers.
+Perhaps for this reason, Guidant’s research shows that about one-quarter of small businesses spent 2021 upping their internal IT solutions or work and external tech partners to attain goals.
+It’s likely that this trend will continue as the world becomes even more reliant on technology.
+More than 50% of businesses plan to increase tech spending in 2022.

 2. Prioritization of quality e-commerce customer portals.

-Consumers have moved en masse away from buying goods in person for two main reasons: convenience and safety.
-Consequently, companies everywhere are improving their digital experiences to woo new eyes and make up lost fiscal ground in retail settings.
+During the height of the pandemic, consumers moved en masse away from buying goods in person for two main reasons: convenience and safety.
+Consequently, companies everywhere improved their digital experiences to woo new customers and make up lost fiscal ground in retail settings.
+Although most stores allow in-person shopping again, Adobe projects that e-commerce will have its first trillion-dollar year of sales in 2022.

 3. Expansion of virtual services.

-Where feasible, lots of brands are expanding their services virtually.
-That is, they’re extending their core services beyond their traditional capabilities.
-For instance, some have added online consulting services to their offerings.
+Where feasible, lots of brands expanded their services virtually during the pandemic.
+That is, they extended their core services beyond their traditional capabilities.
+For instance, some added online consulting services to their offerings.
+These virtual services will remain relevant in 2022, considering that 25% to 30% of employees will work from home at least part-time.

 It’s a new landscape in the post-pandemic world.
 Business owners will have to wrestle with these new consumer demands and technological opportunities.
 For many, the biggest substantial obstacle to jumping on these trends is the cost to upgrade.
-Yet paying for a revitalized tech stack takes money.
-Enter myriad business financing options, starting with forgivable federal loans.
+Yet, paying for a revitalized tech stack takes money.

 Are you interested in learning more about your company’s small business financing options?
-Talk to a Marlin Capital Solutions representative today.
+Talk to a Marlin representative today.